 Another critical factor is the speed at which your website opens.
 Computers usually work on WiFi, but mobile phones often rely on mobile data.
 Mobile data is often much slower than WiFi, meaning a website that opens fast on a laptop may be sluggish on a phone.

-To improve the website’s loading speed, it’s important to choose a good-quality hosting provider.
-For this reason, AMP (accelerated mobile pages) are often the best option.
+To improve the website’s loading speed, it’s important to choose a good-quality hosting provider (take advantage of the web hosting free trial offers if you have to, but get it right).
+For this reason, AMP (accelerated mobile pages) is often the best option.
 AMP allows mobile phone users to access your website faster and subsequently reach a much larger volume of users.

 4. Promote Your Portfolio (& Build Credibility) Using Blog Content

 To reach more users and attract better-quality leads, content is crucial.